SAP/spartacus-docs/_pages/contributing/extensible-customizable-coding-guidelines.md

 title: Writing Extensible and Customizable Code
 ---

 To make Spartacus code easier to extend and customize, we should avoid using private constants for default values in the TypeScript class logic.
 Instead, those default values should be stored in `protected readonly` fields, unless it is justified to extract them as separate constants.
-For example, if might be justified when a `const` is used in multiple classes.
+For example, it might be justified when a `const` is used in multiple classes.
 In that case, the `const` should be exported to the public API using a clear, descriptive name.

 The following is an example of how to properly set a default value in the TypeScript class logic: